mpechner/online_geiger/README.md

 ##Python APRS library
 Ran these 2 commands and I was in business:
-* sudo apt-get install pip3
+* sudo apt-get install python3-pip
-* sudo apt-get install aprs
+* sudo pip3 install aprs

 The issue with this library is even though a version 7 makes it look mature, the code might be abandoned.
 Found a couple of obvious errors in the initial readme.